schellenberg/computerscience20/_sources/Python/Overview/VariablesAndDataTypes.rst

 Alternatively, you can write an entire program by placing lines of Python instructions in a file and then use the interpreter to execute the contents of the file as a whole.
 Such a file is often referred to as **source code**.
-For example, we used a Thonny to create a source code file named ``firstprogram.py`` with the following contents:
+For example, we used Thonny to create a source code file named ``firstprogram.py`` with the following contents:

 .. image:: images/thonny_editor.png